viamrobotics/docs/docs/components/board/_index.md

 ### PWMFreq

-Get the [Pulse Width Modulation (PWM) frequency](https://learn.adafruit.com/improve-brushed-dc-motor-performance/pwm-frequency) in Hertz (Hz) of this pin, the count of PWM interval periods per second.
+Get the [Pulse-width modulation (PWM) frequency](https://learn.adafruit.com/improve-brushed-dc-motor-performance/pwm-frequency) in Hertz (Hz) of this pin, the count of PWM interval periods per second.
 The optimal value for PWM Frequency depends on the type and model of [component](/components) you control with the signal output by this pin.
 Refer to your device's data sheet for PWM Frequency specifications.